Daemon-Technologies/Mining-Bot/README.md

 - If you contribute during multiple cycles, your total reward percentage is the sum of your reward percentages per contribution.

-Essentially, your reward for any given cycle will be weighted based on how much you contributed divided by the total amount remaining at the end of each cycle.
-As time goes on, bitcoin will be spent on mining and more contributors will join the pool, so your reward percentage will go down unless you contribute more.

 ### Example:

 Pool begins mining in cycle #10.
-Any BTC sent to the specified address before cycle #10 begins is counted as a contribution.
+Any BTC sent to the specified address during cycle #9 is counted as a contribution.

 ### Before Cycle #10